meta-logic/coq-fll/README.md

 # First-Order Focused Linear Logic in Coq

 We formalize in Coq a focused system [2] for first-order linear logic (FLL) [1].
 We prove cut-elimination directly in this system using five cut-rules dealing with the two different kind of sequents in this system (focused and unfocused sequents).

 Following [3], we encode the inference rules of other logics as LL theories and formalize the necessary conditions for those logics to have the cut-elimination property.
-We then obtain, for free, cut-elimination for propositional classical, minimal and intuitionistic logics.
+We then obtain cut-elimination for first-order classical, minimal and intuitionistic logics.
 We also use the LL meta-theory to formalize the relative completeness of natural deduction and sequent calculus in first-order minimal logic.
+We have also formalized the result in [5]: Hybrid Linear Logic can be adequately encoded as an LL theory.
+Moreover, we propose an alternative encoding which is cut-coherent and we obtain cut-elimination for HyLL.

 This package is free software; you can redistribute it and/or modify it under the terms of GNU Lesser General Public License (see the COPYING file).

 ## Getting Started